vmware-tanzu/velero-plugin-for-vsphere/docs/supervisor.md

 **Note**: `Velero vSphere Operator` CLI that comes with `Velero vSphere Operator` aims to provide a similar user experience as the Velero CLI in install and uninstall operations.
 For other Velero operations, users must continue to use the Velero CLI.
 Please download `Velero vSphere Operator` CLI [from here](https://github.com/vmware-tanzu/velero-plugin-for-vsphere/releases/download/v1.1.0/velero-vsphere-1.1.0-linux-amd64.tar.gz) if you haven't done so.

+### Install with self-signed certificate

+**Note**: Currently self-signed certificate is not supported on supervisor cluster, please refer to [velero-plugin-for-vsphere with a storage provider secured by a self-signed certificate](self-signed-certificate.md).

 ## Uninstall

 In a vSphere with Tanzu Supervisor cluster, users should use `Velero vSphere Operator` CLI to uninstall [Uninstalling Velero on Supervisor cluster](velero-vsphere-operator-user-manual.md#uninstalling-velero-on-supervisor-cluster).